NVIDIA/libglvnd/README.md

     use in subsequent dispatching.

 * Some GLX entry points imply an X screen by a GLX object they specify.
 Such GLX objects are:

-    GLXContext  (an opaque pointer)
+  * GLXContext  (an opaque pointer)
-    GLXFBConfig (an opaque pointer)
+  * GLXFBConfig (an opaque pointer)
-    GLXPixmap   (an XID)
+  * GLXPixmap   (an XID)
-    GLXDrawable (an XID)
+  * GLXDrawable (an XID)
-    GLXWindow   (an XID)
+  * GLXWindow   (an XID)
-    GLXPbuffer  (an XID)
+  * GLXPbuffer  (an XID)

   To map from object to screen, record the corresponding screen when the object is created.
 This means the current process needs to see a GLX call to create the object.
 In the case of the opaque pointers, this is reasonable, since the pointer is only meaningful within the current process.
-But XIDs could be created by another process.
-See the Issues section below.

-* To minimize code complexity from error checking, define a noop GLX dispatch table.
-This is returned by `__glXGet{,Current}Dispatch()` in case no other dispatch table can be found.

-* Similarly, `__glXScreenFrom{Context,FBConfig,Drawable}()` may fail to
-  find a screen matching the specified GLX object.
-In this case, the returned screen number is -1, but the caller should just pass the screen number through to `__glXGetDispatch()` or `__glX{Add,Remove}Screen{Context,FBConfig,Drawable}Mapping()`.
-Those functions are expected to deal gracefully with the invalid screen number.
+  XIDs, however, can be created by another process, so libGLX may not know in advance which screen they belong to.
+To deal with that, libGLX queries the server using the GLX extension GLX\_EXT\_libglvnd.

 Issues
 ------